tuiwidgets/tuiwidgets/doc/ZTerminal.rst

 Introspection
 -------------

-Sometimes it is desired to read back the actually produces output from the ZTerminal instance.
+Sometimes it is desired to read back the actually produced output from the ``ZTerminal`` instance.
 For example for testing of widget or infrastructure code.

 For this purpose the functions :cpp:func:`~ZImage Tui::ZTerminal::grabCurrentImage() const`,